VictoriaMetrics/VictoriaMetrics/README.md

   unless `db` tag exists in the Influx line.
 * Field names are mapped to time series names prefixed with `{measurement}{separator}` value, where `{separator}` equals to `_` by default.
 It can be changed with `-influxMeasurementFieldSeparator` command-line flag.
   See also `-influxSkipSingleField` command-line flag.
+If `{measurement}` is empty, then time series names correspond to field names.
 * Field values are mapped to time series values.
 * Tags are mapped to Prometheus labels as-is.